Fi0x/LanguageGenerator/README.md

 ### Docker database
 **The docker database needs to be running before the application can be started**
-1. Create a command that does the same as the `Docker Image` run configuration in IntelliJ
+- Run this command to start the docker-container for the database: `docker run --name mysql --env MYSQL_DATABASE=languages --env MYSQL_PASSWORD=122 --env MYSQL_ROOT_PASSWORD=1234 --env MYSQL_USER=dummyUser --publish 3306:3306 --restart unless-stopped -v languages-volume:/var/lib/mysql mysql:latest`
+  - Container name: `mysql`
+  - Environment variables: *If you change any of them, make sure to adjust your `application.properties` file accordingly before compiling your jar*
+    - MYSQL_DATABASE=languages
+    - MYSQL_PASSWORD=123
+    - MYSQL_ROOT_PASSWORD=1234
+    - MYSQL_USER=dummyUser
+  - Run options:
+    - --publish 3306:3306
+    - -v languages-volume:/var/lib/mysql
+  - Image-id: `mysql:latest`
-2. Run the command to start the database in a docker-container
+- Run the command to start the database in a docker-container
+  - If you already have done this previously, you can use `docker start` instead

 ## Spring-Boot version
 The spring-boot-version of this tool is the newer one with added functionality.
 It provides a web-ui that can be